 Osteopathic Family Medicine Training

-Once each four-week block, ONMM residents and faculty join allopathic and osteopathic family medicine residents, osteopathic students, and osteopathic family medicine faculty in a formal rotating didactic curriculum.
+Once each four-week block, as schedules permit, ONMM residents and faculty join allopathic and osteopathic family medicine residents, osteopathic students, and osteopathic family medicine faculty in a formal rotating didactic curriculum.
 ONMM residents function as teachers during these learning events, presenting curricular content in conjunction with faculty.

 Anatomy with Dr. Frank Willard